• Recipe Index

 close up view of minestrone in a white bowl

-(chicken broth is not pictured)
+(Chicken broth is not pictured)

-Using vegetable broth and not adding grated cheese at the end, keeps this soup Vegan as well as Vegetarian.
+Using vegetable broth and not adding grated cheese at the end keeps this soup vegan as well as vegetarian.

+Absolutely.
 Since this is regarded as a seasonal soup, any fresh vegetables you enjoy eating that are available in your grocery store can find their way into the soup pot.

-If you’re not a fan of kale, try swiss chard, spinach, broccoli rabe, escarole or whatever you have on hand.
+If you’re not a fan of kale, try Swiss chard, spinach, broccoli rabe, escarole, or whatever you have on hand.

-*Minestrone is vegetable soup, but that doesn’t mean you can’t add meat to it.
+*Minestrone is a vegetable soup, but that doesn’t mean you can’t add meat to it.
 Italian sausage, chicken, or beef can be added to the soup.
-I would cook it before cooking the vegetables, remove it from the pot and continue with the recipe, adding the meat back in with the tomatoes and broth.
+I would cook it before cooking the vegetables, remove it from the pot, and continue with the recipe, adding the meat back in with the tomatoes and broth.

-Some recipes call for a parmesan rind to be added to the soup as it’s cooking.
+Some recipes call for a Parmesan rind to be added to the soup as it’s cooking.
 This is a classical preparation, but not something people normally have on hand, so don’t worry about it.

 How to make minestrone soup

 • Add the green beans, zucchini, and garlic to the pan and continue to cook the vegetables for another 2-3 minutes.
-Then add the tomato paste, oregano, thyme, sea salt, black pepper and crushed red pepper and continue cooking for another 1-2 minutes, mixing well.
+Then add the tomato paste, oregano, thyme, sea salt, black pepper, and crushed red pepper and continue cooking for another 1-2 minutes, mixing well.

 • Add the broth, diced tomatoes (and juice), and bay leaves to the pot and mix well.